 The supply chain assessment procedure is carried out with regard to location, supplier, and type of material.
-In FY2023, there were no instances in which we decided to sever our relationship with a supplier as a result of our supply chain risk assessment.
-We conduct a risk assessment for every transaction with In-store and Mail Section suppliers, and once a year for Bullion Section suppliers.
-As a result of these procedures, if any supply chains fail to meet the criteria and are assessed as 'high-risk,' Enhanced Due Diligence (EDD) should be conducted with the following procedures:
+In FY2024, there were no instances in which we decided to sever our relationship with a supplier as a result of our supply chain risk assessment.
+We conduct a risk assessment for every transaction with in-store and Mail Section suppliers, and annually for Bullion Section suppliers.
+As a result of these procedures, if any supply chains meet the high-risk criteria and are assessed as 'high-risk,' Enhanced Due Diligence (EDD) shall be conducted with the following procedures:

 - We review government watchlist information for each company (including transportation companies) involved in the supply chain, from companies or trading partners located in high-risk areas to the Company- - 2.
 We assess the appropriateness of conducting due diligence (DD) and risk classification according to their risk. - 3.
 We evaluate their DD records to ensure that procedures are being followed in accordance with their supply chain DD policy. - 4.
 We evaluate the method of on-site investigation for the counterparty's high-risk supply chains.
-For those supply chains assessed as 'high-risk,' an on-site investigation should be conducted.
-Ideally, this investigation should take place prior to the start of transactions or at least within six months of the start.
-Any necessary additional investigations should be conducted until a decision can be made regarding whether or not to proceed with the transactions.
+For those supply chains assessed as 'high-risk,' an on-site investigation shall be conducted.
+Ideally, this investigation shall take place prior to the start of transactions or at least within six months of the start.
+Any necessary additional investigations shall be conducted until a decision is made regarding whether to proceed with the transactions.